JEK58/Task-Setting---Step-by-Step/Task-Setting.md

 - [ ] No Big lee sides?
 - [ ] No high wind areas?
 - [ ] No landing areas?
-- [ ] No hard retrieve areas?
+- [ ] No hard to retrieve areas?
-- [ ] Main difficulties only between 30 to 60 % task distance?
+- [ ] Main difficulties only between 30 to 60 % of the task distance?
 - [ ] Possible for low class gliders?
 - [ ] Interesting route (different, nice areas)?